Copyright © University of Cambridge. All rights reserved.

 Why do this problem?

 is an excellent problem for helping youngsters to develop their concepts of fractions.
-It's not so much to do with arithmetical manipulation of fractions but more to do with youngsters exploring and developing their ideas.
-By encouraging learners to share their methods, there is an opportunity to
+It's not so much to do with arithmetical manipulation of fractions, but more with youngsters exploring and developing their ideas.
+By encouraging learners to share their methods, there is an opportunity to discuss

 Children will need plenty of (the same sized) paper available for folding and tearing in order to explore sizes of fraction.